2026 NASCAR Clash at Bowman Gray odds, predictions, time: Picks from proven model

-2026 NASCAR Clash at Bowman Gray Stadium odds, picks, props, bets: Model backs Joey Logano
+2026 NASCAR Clash at Bowman Gray Stadium odds, picks, props, bets, time: Model backs Joey Logano

-Mike McClure's model reveals his picks and NASCAR props for 2026 Cook Out Clash at Bowman Gray Stadium in Winston-Salem, N.C.
+Mike McClure's model reveals his picks and NASCAR props for the 2026 Cook Out Clash at Bowman Gray Stadium on Wednesday

-The NASCAR field looks to get a jump on the 2026 season as they converge on Bowman Gray Stadium in Winston-Salem, N.C., for the Cook Out Clash on Sunday in the season-opening exhibition race.
-Ryan Blaney and Chase Elliott are the co-favorites at +650.
-Blaney enters the season coming off a sixth-place finish in last year's standings.
-Elliott was eighth a year ago.
+The NASCAR field looks to get a jump on the 2026 season as they converge on Bowman Gray Stadium in Winston-Salem, N.C., for the 2026 Cook Out Clash in the season-opening exhibition race.
+The event will take place Wednesday, Feb.
+4, after being postponed from Sunday due to snowfall in the area.
+Ryan Blaney is the favorite in the 2026 NASCAR Clash at Bowman Gray odds at +550, followed closely by Denny Hamlin at +600.

-Other favorites include Denny Hamlin at +700, Kyle Larson at +850 and William Byron at +900.
-The 200-lap race from the 0.25-miles asphalt track is scheduled to start at 8 p.m.
-ET.
+The 200-lap race from the 0.25-miles asphalt track is scheduled to start at 6 p.m.
+ET on Wednesday.
 Before making any 2026 Cook Out Clash at Bowman Gray Stadium picks or NASCAR predictions, you need to see what auto racing insider Mike McClure has to say,

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every lap of NASCAR action.
 All told, the model has nailed a whopping 29 winners since 2021 and hit 11 winners in 2025.
 Anyone following his NASCAR betting picks at their favorite sportsbooks could have seen huge returns.